rand/RUNE/WHITEPAPER.md

 As AI agents become increasingly autonomous, organizations face a critical challenge: how to grant agents the freedom to act effectively while ensuring they operate within safe, well-defined boundaries.
 Traditional authorization systems fall short—they're either too slow for real-time agent decision-making or lack the expressiveness needed for complex agent scenarios.

-We present **RUNE**, a high-performance authorization and configuration engine that provides real, enforceable guardrails for AI agents.
-RUNE combines a Datalog-based configuration system with Amazon's Cedar Policy Language through a novel dual-engine architecture.
+We present **RUNE**, a principled authorization and configuration system that combines Datalog-based configuration rules with Cedar-style authorization policies through a novel dual-engine architecture.
 It delivers sub-millisecond authorization decisions at throughput exceeding 5 million operations per second, using lock-free data structures and zero-copy memory management.

 RUNE enables organizations to define both **what agents can do** (authorization) and **how agents should behave** (configuration) in a single, coherent framework.
 With Python bindings and a compact single-binary deployment (~10MB), RUNE integrates seamlessly into modern AI agent architectures including LangChain, AutoGPT, and Claude Code.